Kuthiravattam Pappu

-Padmadalakshan, better known by his stage name Kuthiravattam Pappu (24 December 1936 – 25 February 2000), was a popular Indian stage and film actor.
+Panangat Padmadalakshan, better known by his stage name Kuthiravattam Pappu (24 December 1936 – 25 February 2000), was a popular Indian stage and film actor.
 His repertoire of acting was based on his unique style and use of the Kozhikodan dialect, impeccable timing and the capability to grasp the subtle nuances of any character and mould it into his signature "Pappu style".
 He acted in over a thousand Malayalam films.
 He made his debut in a small comic role in Bhargavi Nilayam.
-His character was called ‘Kuthiravattom,’ a name that stuck for the rest of his career.
+His character was named Kuthiravattom, a name that stuck for the rest of his career.

 Early life

-Pappu was born as Padmadalakshan in Feroke near Calicut (Kozhikode), Kerala, as the son of Panaghat Raman and Devi.
-The family moved to the village of Kuthiravattam (Half a kilometre from Govindapuram, Calicut) when Pappu was still a child.
-He was keen in acting since childhood and performed his first major stage performance when he was 17.
-At that time he was studying in St. Antony's School, Calicut.
+Pappu was born as Padmadalakshan in Feroke, near Kozhikode, Kerala, to Panaghat Raman and Devi.
+The family moved to the village of Kuthiravattam (half a kilometre from Govindapuram, Kozhikode when Pappu was still a child.
+He was keen in acting from childhood and performed his first major stage performance when he was 17.
+At the time, he was studying in St. Antony's School, Calicut.